Overview

-What people mean by black mold
+What people mean by "black mold"

-The honest health take
+The honest take on health effects

-So is it dangerous?
+So — is it dangerous?

-Why DIY scrubbing is not enough
+Why DIY scrubbing isn't enough

-What to do next
+What to do

 FAQs